misselvexu/misselvexu/README.md

 Hi there 👋

 - 🎉 I’m currently working on helping company get to production faster.
 I've got a github repository group about Spring Tips & Cloud Native projects , Reactive Spring, [my weekly blogs](https://vopen.xyz), my code (you're already here!), and more.
-- 🥕 I’m currently learning YAML
+- 🥕 I’m currently learning LLM & Agentic Framework(s).
-- 💡 I’m looking to collaborate on Spring and its adjacent communities
+- 💡 I’m looking to collaborate on Spring and its adjacent communities.
 - ⌨️ I’m looking for help with continuous delivery, YAML, Java, Kotlin, Golang, Rust, etc.
-- 💬 Ask me about Spring and cloud native, reactive architectures
+- 💬 Ask me about Spring and cloud native, reactive architectures.
 - 🌐 How to reach me: I'm on Twitter (@misselvexu).
 This's the best way.
-There's also e-mail 💌<a href="mailto:iskp.me@gmail.com">iskp.me@gmail.com</a>
+There's also e-mail 💌<a href="mailto:iskp.me@gmail.com">iskp.me@gmail.com</a>.
 - ⚠️ Pronouns: he/him/they
 Are you looking for a repository you saw mentioned somewhere?